Use of child suicide bombers by Palestinian militant groups: Media depictions and public diplomacy

-In 2002, the circulation of a photo showing an 18-month infant dressed like a suicide bomber was a source of media attention.
-According to BBC News the baby's grandfather, Redwan Abu Turki, said that the dressing of the infant baby as a bomber was from a rally at the university and "the picture was taken just for the fun of it."
-Israeli newspapers published the photo under headlines such as "Terror in Diapers" and "Born to Kill".
+In 2002, during the Second Intifada, the Israeli military used an image of a Palestinian toddler dressed as a suicide bomber as part of Israel's public diplomacy.
+The photo provided to international media by the IDF allegedly showed an 18-month infant dressed like a suicide bomber.
+The BBC published the photo but said, "there was no independent confirmation of the authenticity of the photograph".
+The IDF claimed to have found the photo in a private family photo album, while raiding a suspect's home.
+Dawn News reported that the photo was found in the home of a wanted militant named "Al Khalil".
+According to BBC News the baby's grandfather, Redwan Abu Turki, said that the dressing of the infant baby as a bomber was from a rally at the university and "the picture was taken just for the fun of it".
+Israeli newspapers published the photo under headlines such as "Terror in Diapers". and "Born to Kill".
+The image was also shown on Israeli television.